akshat998/GA_optimization/README.md

 This repository encourages the use of Genetic Algorithms for hyperparameter optimization. /

+For testing, a classifier for MNIST digits is implemented. /

 The motivation is to provide an alternative stratergy to Baysean Optimization.
 With more that 20 hyperparameters, baysean optimization becomes infeasible.

 # Hyperparameters